Joyeux Noël - and the French will have Fresh Bread

 Boulangerie-Patisserie Lopes Clément in the centre of Vireux-Molhain was the first bakery we came across in the early morning.
 I don't love early mornings.
 Arthur, on the other hand, had already taken a plunge into the Meuse and was feeling fresh.
 I was tempted to wait in the van, but if anything can pry me out of my comfy place, it's a bakery.
 Inside, I took stock of the daily loaves, stacked according to shape on the racks behind the counter.
 Buttery croissants and soft, pillow-shaped pain au chocolat were heaped in a bin ready to be doled out in numbers, and off to one side, something different.
 Qu'est-ce que c'est?
 (What is this?) asked Arthur as he pointed to the pastry.
 Pain au viande.
 Pastry with meat.
 I'm a sweet tooth, I would never choose pastry with meat, but Arthur will choose savoury every time.
 We exited with pain au viande AND pain au chocolat along with croissants, a baguette traditionelle, and a little tart with fresh berries.

 The meat pastry won the day - flakey crisp, buttery pastry surrounded a rich meat mixture seasoned with the regional flavours - was that anise I tasted?
-The juices had caramelized and baked into the bottom of the pastry leaving behind a salty, rich deep flavour.
+The juices had caramelized and baked into the bottom of the crust leaving behind a salty, rich deep flavour.
 Throughout the remainder of our road trip, although we tried, we never did find a match.

 Flash forward to Christmas Eve 2021.
 What shall we do to make tomorrow special?
 I asked Arthur, Let's drive to France!
 He said.
 Now, I have to say, whenever I ask Arthur what we should do with a spare day, his answer is often, let's drive to France.
 Usually, I dismiss it as impractical, but this time I thought, why not - it's only a couple of hours to the border – we can drive through some pretty villages and walk along the winding Meuse.
 But he had another idea - Let's go back to the bakery!
 He said, which I interpreted as something akin to, Santa Claus is real.
 Sweety, I said in my best patronizing tone – it's Christmas day.
 Not deterred, he brought up google maps, zoomed into the centre of Vireux-Molhain and clicked on the bakery marker.
 Without hesitation, he dialled the number, waiting for an answering machine that might give a clue as to opening times.
 Instead, the baker picked up.
 Arthur's eyebrows shot up with surprise.
 A quick conversation ensued, starting with an apology for calling on Christmas Eve, a declaration that he was the best baker we'd found in all of France, and ending with, à demain!
 (See you tomorrow!).
 Those French!
 They do love their daily bread, and apparently, Christmas is no exception.